ABSanthosh/SWENG-837-Course-Project/Readme.md

   - SvelteKit App depends on CockroachDB for data persistence, Google OAuth for authentication, and RSS Feeds for content.
   - Netlify hosts the SvelteKit App, providing scalability.

-- **Purpose**: This diagram offers a modular view of Barn’s architecture, showing how it integrates internal components with external services, aiding developers in deployment planning.

----

 ## Cloud Deployment Diagram